hui-sheen/polytrap/README.md

 ## Quickstart
-	cd polytrap # the root directory of polytrap python polytrap.py -d , -i input/input.all -o out
+	cd polytrap # the root directory of polytrap python polytrap.py -d , -i input.all -o out

-The example input file "input.all" has been included in the tarball as polytrap/input/input.all, where each row corresponds to a genomic range of an instance of the interested genomic feature.
+You must prepare an input file containing genomic ranges with the first three columns for chromosome, start position, and end position.
+This input file must be placed at polytrap/.
+An example input file "input.all" has been included in the tarball as polytrap/input.all, where each row corresponds to a genomic range of an instance of the interested genomic feature.
 In just a few minutes*, the program will generate the following 3 output files at polytrap/output.

 1) out